THE first ever trial for inmates using videoconferencing yesterday went on smoothly at the Davao City regional trial court.

 The judge and the witnesses who are physically in court will likewise see and hear the PDLs in jail through tv monitors installed inside the courtroom.
 Even object evidence and documents may be presented in court through the tv monitors.

 The Supreme Court approved the “Proposed Guidelines on the Use of Videoconferencing Technology for the Remote Appearance and Testimony of Certain Persons Deprived of Liberty in Jails and National Penitentiaries” upon the recommendation of the Special Committee organized to draft the guidelines, headed by Justice Diosdao Peralta and composed of Court Marquez and their respective staff.
 Supreme Court Justice Alexander Gesmundo stood as a Resource Person.

 The videoconferencing procedure will reduce, if not totally eliminate, “the serious risks to the safety, security, lives, and health of not only the accused and those charged with transporting them between the jail and court, but of judges, court officers and personnel, and the general public as well,” the Court resolution read.

-It will also eliminate transportation and travel costs, and increase efficiency in court proceedings since the persons deprived of liberty (PDLs) or inmates and witnesses can appear remotely.
+It will also eliminate transportation and travel costs, and increase efficiency in court proceedings since the PDLs and witnesses can appear remotely.

 Those covered are PDLs accused of violations of the Human Security Act, or any law penalizing terrorism or terrorism-related offenses; PDLs accused of violations of the Philippine Act on Crimes Against International Humanitarian Law, Genocide, and other Crimes Against Humanity; and PDLs considered as “high-value targets” because of the considerable threat they pose to the security of the jail facilities, the court, or the community, which include, but not limited to, suspected members of terrorist groups, both local and foreign, and other organized crime syndicates.